 Students are expected to vacate their rooms, including belongings, upon withdrawal from the College and follow all housing deadlines for departure.

-Students planning to transfer to another institution should notify a Dean in writing.
+Students planning to transfer to another institution should request a form from Cyndi Haley ([email protected]).

-Requests for readmission should be submitted (within three years from the term of withdrawal) to the Dean’s Office c/o Cyndi Haley, PO Box 518, Williamstown, MA 01267 in writing or by e-mail ([email protected]) no later than:
+Requests for readmission should be submitted (within three years from the term of withdrawal) to the Dean’s Office c/o Cyndi Haley, by e-mail ([email protected]) or fax 413-597-3507 no later than:

 1 July if planning to return for the following fall semester